Quinter, Kansas

 Quinter is a city in Gove County, Kansas, United States.
-As of the 2020 census, the population of the city was 929.
+As of the 2020 census, its population was 929.

 History

 The city of Quinter is built at the location of an old railroad switching site called Melota.
-A town named Familton was built there in 1885, consisting originally of a hotel.
-The U.S. Government would not establish a post office under the Familton name, because of possible confusion with other names in the state, so another had to be chosen.
-The name Quinter was settled upon, after Rev. James Quinter, a local Baptist Brethren minister.
+A community named Familton' was built there in 1885, consisting originally of a hotel.
+The U.S. government would not establish a post office under the Familton name, because of possible confusion with other names in the state, so another had to be chosen.
+The name Quinter was settled upon, named after Rev. James Quinter, a local Baptist Brethren minister.

-The city has received some slight national publicity in November 2006 when longtime resident Waldo McBurney, age 104, was proclaimed the oldest worker in the United States, and in 2020.
+Longtime resident Waldo McBurney, age 104, was proclaimed the oldest worker in the United States in national media in November 2006 and again in 2020.